stellarscripts/stellar_firma_transcripts/_posts/2020-07-17-tim-bendoscience2.md

 #### TIM

-I swear to you. *(laughing)* Please, believe me! __[Ben laughs]__ Buy my magic beans.
+I swear to you. _(laughing)_ Please, believe me! __[Ben laughs]__ Buy my magic beans.

 #### BRYN

-The scientific method is essentially-- I mean, I think of it as, you know, as a framework for learning more about the universe we live in [__TIM:__ Yeah.] but yeah.
-It's-- exactly what it is is probably debatable from a philosophical perspective, but the conduct of the scientific method is, as Ben says, you have a hypothesis, and you test it in some way.
+The scientific method is essentially-- I mean, I think of it as, you know, as a framework for learning more about the universe we live in, [__TIM:__ Yeah.] but yeah.
+Exactly what it is is probably debatable from a philosophical perspective, but the conduct of the scientific method is, as Ben says, you have a hypothesis and you test it in some way.
 So, you mentioned Tim, going into lab conditions [__TIM:__ Yes.] to do that, which is interesting because that's not *necessarily* an absolutely vital part of the scientific method.
-If you're testing a hypothesis, you are doing science.
+If you're testing your hypothesis, you are doing science.

 #### TIM